joannahuadu/radiation-error-emulator/README.md

 # radiation-error-emulator (REMUv1.0)

-To further quantify radiation-caused bit-flip errors' impacts on diverse in-orbit applications at scale, a flexible and reconfigurable hardware-in-the-loop space radiation emulator is desirable to facilitate both the exploration of applications’ error behaviors and the availability of application-aware tolerant design.
+To further quantify radiation-caused SEUs/MCUs' impacts on diverse in-orbit applications at scale, a flexible and reconfigurable hardware-in-the-loop space radiation emulator is desirable to facilitate both the exploration of applications’ error behaviors and the availability of application-aware tolerant design.

 ## How to build the emulator?